Orbital magnetoelectric effect in zigzag nanoribbons of p-band systems: Introduction

-{\bf Introduction:} The magnetoelectric (ME) effect observed in certain materials evinces the interrelationship between their magnetic and electrical properties.
+The magneto-electric effect (MEE) observed in certain materials evinces the interrelationship between their magnetic and electrical properties.
 It consists in either the appearance of a magnetization induced by an applied electric field or the advent of electric polarization brought about by an external magnetic field.
+In the literature distinct names have been given to the ME effect in order to highlight the main mechanisms involved and the relevant features of the systems where it manifests, but here we shall generically refer to them simply as magneto-electric effect (MEE), without detriment to their specificities.~\cite{kinetic_ME-Insulators_1,kinetic_ME-metals_1, kinetic_ME-metals_2, ME-Spin-Orbital-contrib}.

-Possibilities of utilizing electric field to control the magnetization or the other way around are certainly of great interest for device applications~\cite{Fusil:2014,Ortega:2015,Cheng:2018,Hu:2019}.
-The ME effect has been explored in various materials, including antiferromagnetic systems~\cite{ME-antiferromagnets-1, ME-antiferromagnets-2}, multiferroic composites~\cite{ME-multiferroic-1, ME-multiferroic-2}, and topological insulators~\cite{ME-topologicalInsulators, ME-topologicalInsulators_2, ME-topologicalInsulators_3}, among others.
-From a microscopic point of view, contributions to the ME may originate from the electronic spin and/or from its orbital angular momentum (OAM)~\cite{ME-Spin-Orbital-contrib}.
-In the second case, the phenomenon is often called the orbital magnetoelectric effect (OME)~\cite{Levitov-1985}, which has also been previously investigated, for example, in helical lattices~\cite{Orbital-Edelstein, OrbEdelstein_2, Murakami_OME_woutInversionSymmetry}, graphene twisted bilayers~\cite{OME_tBG-2020} and magnetic nanoparticles~\cite{ME-Nanoparticles}.
+Possibilities of utilizing electric field to control the magnetization (or the other way around) are certainly of great interest for device applications~\cite{Fusil:2014,Ortega:2015,Cheng:2018,Hu:2019,adiabaticEvolution}.
+The MEE has been explored in various materials, including antiferromagnetic systems~\cite{ME-antiferromagnets-1, ME-antiferromagnets-2}, multiferroic composites~\cite{ME-multiferroic-1, ME-multiferroic-2}, and topological insulators~\cite{ME-topologicalInsulators, ME-topologicalInsulators_2, ME-topologicalInsulators_3}, among others.
+From a microscopic point of view, contributions to the MEE may originate from the electronic spin and/or from its orbital angular momentum (OAM)~\cite{ME-Spin-Orbital-contrib}.
+In the second case, the phenomenon is often called the orbital magneto-electric effect (OME)~\cite{Levitov-1985}, which has also been previously investigated, for example, in helical lattices~\cite{Orbital-Edelstein, OrbEdelstein_2, Murakami_OME_woutInversionSymmetry}, graphene twisted bilayers~\cite{OME_tBG-2020} and magnetic nanoparticles~\cite{ME-Nanoparticles}.